OUG-Toronto/workshops/neutron-dynamic-routing-and-quagga/README.md

 Clone DevStack and checkout a particular commit sha.

 *NOTE: We are using a specific checkout that is known to work.
-VERY IMPORTANT to checkout that partciular sha.*
+VERY IMPORTANT to checkout that particular sha.*

 ```
 git clone https://git.openstack.org/openstack-dev/devstack